-Mr Wilson Liu Lead Independent Director & Chairman of Audit Committee Mr Loo Cheng Guan - Chairman of Remuneration Committee Mr Stephen Ho Chairman of Nominating Committee
+Mr Wilson Liu - Lead Independent Director & Chairman of Audit Committee

+Mr Stephen Ho - Chairman of Nominating Committee Ms Sandy Liu - Chairman of Remuneration Committee

 The NC and Board consider the current structure, size and composition of the Board and Board Committees appropriate for the Group's present scope and nature of operations, which facilitate effective decision making, where no individual dominates the Board's decision-making process.
-With a majority of 3 INEDs (representing 60%) of the Board, the Board has the appropriate level of independence and comprises Directors with different backgrounds, experience and qualifications/specialization.
-The Directors as a group possesses the appropriate balance and diversity of skills, experience and knowledge to provide the Company with the requisite core competencies in areas such as accounting, business, management, finance, engineering and industry knowledge, allow for diverse and objective perspectives on the Group's business direction and growth as well as help to avoid group think and foster constructive debate.
+The NC and Board also consider the current mix and composition of the Board reflects the Company's commitment to Board diversity.
+The Company has 1 female member (representing 20%) and 3 INEDs (representing 60%) on the Board of 5 members.
+The Board has the appropriate level of independence and comprises Directors with different backgrounds, experience and qualifications/specialization.
+The Directors as a group possesses the appropriate balance and diversity of skills, experience, knowledge and gender to provide the Company with the requisite core competencies in areas such as accounting, business, management, finance, engineering and industry knowledge, allow for diverse and objective perspectives on the Group's business direction and growth as well as help to avoid group think and foster constructive debate.
 Management will continue to benefit from the Directors' respective expertise and diverse backgrounds.